WillyBoys/startup/README.md

 ### Elevator pitch

 Skibidi Chat is a new way to bring the community together.
 It is an online chatroom that anyone can log into and chat with others logged into at that time.
 This room then becomes a tool to share ideas and stories with others.
 It is a means to invite collaboration amongst the world.
+Of course the ability to joke around and laugh is viable as well.
 Authentication is required in order to enter the chat which adds security as well as prevents scamming.
-This chatroom will become a new well used way to bring together ideas.
+This chatroom will become a new well used way to bring together ideas and create fresh bonds with new people.

 ### Design